G-Schumacher44/ecom_sales_data_generator/CONFIG_GUIDE.md

 - **`probability`**: The chance that a customer who has gone dormant will eventually return to make another purchase.
 - **`delay_days_range`**: The long period of inactivity (e.g., 200-400 days) before a potential reactivation.

+### Event-Driven & Seasonal Behavior

+`retention_shocks`: Simulates external events that affect customer loyalty.
+You can define a multiplier for repeat visit propensity for customers who signed up in a specific month (`YYYY-MM`).
+A value `< 1.0` models increased churn, while `> 1.0` models re-engagement.

+`seasonal_factors`: Simulates volume spikes for events like holiday sales.
+The value is a multiplier for cart volume in a given month, creating non-flat cohort shapes and more realistic sales patterns.

 ### Earned Customer Value

 A key feature of v0.3.0 is that customer value is no longer pre-assigned; it's **earned**.